 Mummel Gulf State Conservation Area protects large areas of rainforest in pristine condition and provides habitat for several plant species of conservation significance.

 This plan of management was originally adopted by the Minister for the Environment on 2 October 2012.
-It was amended in accordance with the NSW National Parks and Wildlife Act 1974 on 10 February 2014.
+It was amended in accordance with the NSW National Parks and Wildlife Act 1974 on 10 February 2014 and on 13 February 2019.
+The first amendments incorporated into this plan were to enable a trial of horse riding on two identified routes through wilderness in Mummel Gulf National Park for a period of 2 years.
+Following assessment of the trial results, amendments were made to the plan to enable horse riding to continue in these specific wilderness locations.
 These amendments are incorporated into this plan.

 First published in October 2012; reprinted February 2014, February 2019 and June 2020 with amendments.